Algorithm that decodes the "neural code" of genius

 Microengineering sits at the intersection of chemistry and physics, with a focus on detailing and depth, diving into the essence of things.

-It is an exceptional ability to design, invent, and implement engineering solutions and technologies at scales ranging from micrometers down to the atomic and quantum levels.
+Genius in microengineering represents a unique ability to design, invent, and implement engineering solutions and technologies at scales ranging from micrometers down to the atomic and quantum levels.

 MacroEngineering